estrogencat/changeEndpoint/README.md

 ## Install

-Install a secondary client if you have a main client<br>
+Install a secondary client if you have a main client, as this plugin is set as required and cannot be disabled.<br>
 <sub><sup>This plugin was built and tested on canary ONLY, results may vary on stable and PTB</sub></sup>

 ```bash